RoyalHighgrass/QVM-Manager/README.md

 As my first open-source project, developing QVM has been an enlightening experience.
 Overcoming various challenges has deepened my understanding of emulation processes and boosted my confidence in tackling complex projects.

 I hope QVM will become a valuable tool for the virtualization community.
-Your feedback and contributions are welcome as we continue to improve and expand its capabilities.
+Your feedback and contributions are welcome as I continue to improve and expand its capabilities.

 Happy virtualizing!